ji-devs/ji-cloud/documentation/src/setup/fastly/fastly.md

 Some buckets are purged automatically via a google cloud function (see [google cloud](../google_cloud/google_cloud.md) on every file change

 Others are not and require manual purging, either because they are never expected to be purged (i.e. uploads) or it would depend on the exact route and very rarely need to be purged (i.e. page templates)

+For buckets that are purged automatically, the file's cache-control headers are set to not cache, as per Fastly's recommendation.
+This setting is done immediately before the file is purged